KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-voice by fewieden](https://github.com/fewieden/MMM-voice)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `dependencies.sh`: Replace it with `MagicMirror²`.
 3. Typo: Found 'MagicMirror2' in file `package.json`: Replace it with `MagicMirror²`.

 ## [MMM-Voice-Commands by Veldrovive](https://github.com/Veldrovive/MMM-Voice-Commands)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
-2. - W - package.json issue: No repository field.
+2. `package.json` issue: No repository field.
-3. - I - No image found.
+3. Issue: No image found.
 4. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.

 ## [MMM-Voice-Control by dr4ke616](https://github.com/dr4ke616/MMM-Voice-Control)

-1. - I - No image found.
+1. Issue: No image found.
 2. Typo: Found 'Magic Mirror' in file `README.md`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.

 ## [voicecontrol by alexyak](https://github.com/alexyak/voicecontrol)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Recommendation: Module name doesn't follow the recommended pattern (it doesn't start with `MMM-`).
 Consider renaming your module.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `voicecontrol.js`: Replace it with `MagicMirror²`.

 ## [MMM-Volume by Anonym-tsk](https://github.com/Anonym-tsk/MMM-Volume)

-1. - W - package.json issue: No description
+1. `package.json` issue: No description
 2. Typo: Found 'Magic Mirror' in file `MMM-Volume.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-volumio-playing by mrdis](https://github.com/mrdis/MMM-volumio-playing)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.

 ## [MMM-Vrr by Klizzy](https://github.com/Klizzy/MMM-Vrr)